Seiya Suzuki Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.59).
+- The Nationals have a 4.61 team ERA that ranks 20th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 31 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Nationals rank 17th in baseball in home runs allowed (33 total, 1.2 per game).

-- Gore (3-1) takes the mound for the Nationals in his sixth start of the season.
-He has a 3.00 ERA in 27 2/3 innings pitched, with 35 strikeouts.
+- Williams (1-1) gets the starting nod for the Nationals in his sixth start of the season.
+He's put together a 4.10 ERA in 26 1/3 innings pitched, with 17 strikeouts.

-- In his last appearance on Wednesday against the New York Mets, the left-hander threw six innings, giving up one earned run while surrendering four hits.
+- The righty last appeared on Thursday against the New York Mets, when he went five innings, allowing four earned runs while giving up nine hits.

+- The 31-year-old has a 4.10 ERA and 5.8 strikeouts per nine innings in five games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.